 These findings were broadly generalizable across all of the medical subfields included in the sample of 15,000 journals.
 Mixed-gender teams typically have characteristics that would predict higher impact, such as diversity of expertise and larger network sizes and ranges, yet even when these characteristics are held constant the gender-diverse teams perform better than same-gender teams, suggesting that there are other causal factors at play.
 More work in this area is needed, but gender diversity in STEM work appears to have clear benefits not only for the practitioners of the STEM work being done, but also on the scientific work being produced.

-Today’s feature was shared with us by Dr. Jennifer Slack (IPEC, Humanities) and the ADVANCE PI team.
+Today’s feature was shared with us by the Advocates & Allies program’s Advocates Team.
 If you have an article you think we should feature, please email it to firstname.lastname@example.org and we will consider adding it to the ADVANCE Weekly Roundup.

 The ADVANCE Weekly Roundup is brought to you by ADVANCE at Michigan Tech, which is an NSF-funded initiative dedicated to improving faculty career success, retention, diversity, equity, and inclusion.
 To learn more about this week’s topic, our mission, programming efforts, and to check out our growing collection of resources, contact us at (email@example.com) or visit our website: www.mtu.edu/advance.